fedeizzo/ParticleSwarmOptimization-OpenMPI/presentation/main.md

 As a future work, it would be interesting to:

-- complement the already present architecture with different type of neighborhood;
+- complement the already present architecture with different types of neighborhoods;
 - analyze which configuration brought the best results.

 # References {.allowframebreaks}